 - Boardwalk Trail is 0.59 miles.
 The substrate is boardwalk or crushed gravel.
 The max incline is ~6%.

 - Turkey Ridge Trail is 0.21 miles.
 The substrate is gravel and crushed gravel.
 The max incline is ~30%.
-There are some water bars that may make it difficult to navigate.
+Some water bars may make it difficult to navigate.

 - Scout Trail is 0.36 miles.
-Substrate varies from gravel to dirt to grass/moss.
+The substrate varies from gravel to dirt to grass/moss.
 The max incline is ~15%.
 One section of the trail, which can easily be avoided, has a steeper incline and a lot of roots.

 - Hammock Overlook is a 0.04 trail that leads to an overlook of the wetland.
 The trail is gravel and dirt.
 There are visible water bars that may make it difficult to navigate in a wheelchair or with a stroller.

 *To use this chair, a person must pass a free online class and provide a valid ID.
 For all sites EXCEPT at the Newman Wetlands Center, proof of disability is required by the Georgia Department of Natural Resources.
 Once someone is approved and passes the course, this person can borrow an all-terrain hiking chair at no cost.

 - It is free to visit Newman Wetlands Center.

 - Open hours vary depending on staffing and time of year so please check the website.